D

 Within the RUP, a development case is a specification of a tailored version of the process framework.

+The development case is part of the Environment artifact set.
+Develop Software Development Plan Within the RUP, Develop Software Development Plan is an activity within the Project Management discipline.
 The purpose of this activity is to build the various elements of the software development plan, and also to perform tasks such as defining the project organization and staffing and planning phases and iterations.

 Within the RUP, Develop Support Material is an activity within the Deployment discipline.